-I was informed by an eye-witness that the cattle in herds of thousands rushed into the Parana, and being exhausted by hunger they were unable to crawl up the muddy banks, and thus were drowned.
-The arm of the river which runs by San Pedro was so full of putrid carcasses, that the master of a vessel told me that the smell rendered it quite impassable.
+I was informed by an eve-witness that the cattle in herds of thousands rushed into the Parana, and being exhausted by hunger they were unable to crawl up the muddy banks. and thus were drowned.
+The arm of the river which runs by San Pedro was so full of putrid carcasses that the master of a vessel told me that the smell rendered it quite impassable.
 Without doubt several hundred thousand animals thus perished in the river: their bodies when putrid were seen floating down the stream; and many in all probability were deposited in the estuary of the Plata.
 All the small rivers became highly saline, and this caused the death of vast numbers in particular spots; for when an animal drinks of such water it does not recover.
-Azara describes 1 the fury of the wild horses on a similar occasion, rushing into the marshes, those which arrived first being overwhelmed and crushed by those which followed. adds that more than once he has seen the carcasses of upwards of a thousand wild horses thus destroyed.
-I noticed that the smaller streams in the Pampas were paved with a breccia of bones, but this probably is the effect of a gradual increase, rather than of the destruction at any one period.
-Subsequently to the drought of 1827 to '32, a very rainy season followed, which caused great floods.
-Hence it is almost certain that some thousands of the skeletons were buried by the deposits of the very next year.
-What would be the opinion of a geologist, viewing such an enormous collection of bones, of all kinds of animals and of all ages, thus embedded in one thick earthy mass?
-Would he not attribute it to a flood having swept over the surface of the land, rather than to the common order of things?2
+Azara describes' the fury of the wild horses on a similar occasion, rushing into the marshes, those which arrived first being overwhelmed and crushed by those which followed.
+He adds that more than once he has seen the carcasses of upward of a thousand wild horses thus destroyed.
+I noticed that the smaller streams in the Pampas were paved with a breccia of bones, but this probably is the effect of a gradual increase rather than of the destruction at any one period.
+Subsequently to the drought of 1827 to

-1 Travels, vol. i. p.
+&lt;sup>1 Travels, vol. i. p.
 374.